elbruno/wrk541-wip/docs/en/understanding-project.md

 Tests are provided in the `src/python-app/webapp/test_main.py` file.
 This Python test file uses FastAPI's TestClient to validate the API endpoints.
 Run the tests and inspect the output.

-Open a new terminal and run the Python tests using pytest:
+With the app already running in a terminal, open a new terminal and run the Python tests using pytest:

 ```bash
 cd src/python-app/webapp